Skip to content

 --transport serial --unit 246 --baudrate 19200

-Adds the connection-specifying arguments in their own “Modbus connection” group (plus serial and TLS groups when those transports are offered), so they read as a block in --help and stay clear of your CLI’s own options — like the --unit you add yourself.
+Adds the connection-specifying arguments in their own “Modbus connection” group, plus serial and TLS groups when those transports are offered.
+They read as a block in --help and stay clear of your CLI’s own options — like the --unit you add yourself.

 By default it offers every transport and framing.
-Pass connections= the (transport, framer) pairs your device actually supports and the CLI narrows to match — a device that only speaks RTU-over-TCP needs no serial, TLS, --transport or --framer clutter:
+Pass connections= the (transport, framer) pairs your device actually supports, most-used first. --transport defaults to the first pair, and the CLI narrows to match.
+A device that only speaks RTU-over-TCP then needs no serial, TLS, --transport or --framer options:

 # Only RTU-over-TCP: no --transport flag, --framer fixed to rtu, no serial/TLS args.